Infineon/mtb-example-ota-https/README.md

    <br>

 4. Modify the `OTA_FLASH_MAP` variable in the *\<OTA_HTTPS>/Makefile* to change the JSON file name to match the selection made while programming the MCUboot-based bootloader application.
 Currently in the Makefile, a conditional `if-else` block is used to automatically select a default flash map file based on the target selected.
-You can remove it and directly assign the path of the required flash map file to the `OTA_FLASH_MAP` variable.
+You can remove it and directly assign the path of the required flash map file to the `OTA_FLASH_MAP` variable

    The *\<OTA_HTTPS>/flashmap* folder contains the pre-defined flashmap JSON files.
-The following files are supported by this example.
+The following files are supported by this example

    **Table 3.
 Supported JSON files**